jcsherin/jcsherin.github.io/posts/2025-06-06-record-shredding-part-1/index.md

   </tbody>
 </table>

-Now record assembly takes these row values and the column names as input, to fully reconstruct the nested data structure back to its original form.
+Next record assembly takes these row values and the column names as input, to fully reconstruct the nested data structure back to its original form.

 ```json